ecociel/mcp-app-python/README.md

-# Introduction - OpenAI App with HTML Widget
+# OpenAI App with HTML Widget

+## Introduction

 If you’ve heard about MCP or OpenAI Apps and wondered:

   **“How do I actually write a OpenAI app that ChatGPT can interact with through secure MCP protocols?”**

   …this repo gives you the shortest path to a functioning example.

 **Developers can use it to:**